 Comfort is perhaps the most subjective rating metric for a bike saddle since it is so dependent on individual rider size, shape, anatomy, and riding style.
 The perfect, most comfortable seat for one rider could be incredibly uncomfortable or painful for the next rider.
 To create the most objective ratings possible, we researched manufacturer design information, reviewed user feedback online, and gained hands-on field test data from our different testers as we hit the road with each saddle.
 After identifying trends across all of these areas, we were able to get a good understanding of which saddles were consistently comfortable for certain types of riders or riding styles.

-To test our lineup of saddles for durability, we simply used and abused them in ways that are hopefully worse then what they'll experience with their new owner.
+To test our lineup of saddles for durability, we used and abused them in ways that are hopefully worse than what they'll experience with their new owner.
 Testing took place during every season and in the worst conditions possible.
 We attempted to simulate every form of abuse you will likely submit your saddle to.
 We left them on top of our cars in the rain and sun for weeks at a time.
 We laid heavy bookcases against them (don't you do that to your saddle…?) for weeks.
-We poked, prodded, picked, scraped, and even dragged them across roads and bricks walls.
-From epic hilly hundreds to brutal cobblestone crits, and rainy group rides to freezing base miles, our testing crew took no shortcuts in creating the most taxing saddle review possible.
+We poked, prodded, picked, scraped, and even dragged them across roads and brick walls.
+Our testing crew took no shortcuts in creating the most taxing saddle review possible, from epic hilly hundreds to brutal cobblestone crits and rainy group rides to freezing base miles.
 Luckily, we didn't manage to cause any major damage or destruction past the point of no return and were able to collect some great feedback.